 - Rating: 7

 From the corner of Overlook and Hidden Canyon, start hiking on the fire road (the single-track that heads uphill is also an option, for a shorter version of the loop).
 At a junction, bear left (the right fork heads into Santiago Oaks Regional Park).
 Take a hard left at a fence and head uphill.
-You pass by a sandstone formation known as Eye-Socket Rock, and begin to work your way around the western side of Weir Canyon.
-Before long, virtually all sights and sounds of the nearby suburbs are gone.
+You pass by a sandstone formation known as Eye-Socket Rock (which, sadly has seen increasing vandalism in recent years), and begin to work your way around the western side of Weir Canyon.

 At about two miles, head right as the Deerweed Trail heads uphill (you can take it if you want to shorten the loop).
 You continue toward the northern end of Weir Canyon Park, turning around just before you reach a row of houses.
 During the winter months, you may notice snow-covered San Gorgonio in the distance.

 On the return, you continue heading uphill, rejoining the Deerweed Trail.
 On the ridge, you will have to contend with the noise of traffic but you will also have (at least on clear days) outstanding views, including the ocean, the San Gabriel Mountains, the Santa Monica Mountains and Catalina Island.
 Sharp-eyed hikers may even be able to pick out Cahuenga Peak and the Hollywood Hills (although the sign is not visible.)